Submit poetry, short stories, and comics to our annual teen writing contest.

 The contest is now closed.
 The contest opens again on June 1, 2022.
 Young writers can submit once to each of four categories: short stories, poems, comics, and the random category.
 Entry is free!
 Winners are celebrated at an awards gala in October.

-Our 2020 winners and finalists have been contacted.
-Congratulations!
+Our 2021 winners and finalists have been announced!

 Entries to the contest are judged on originality and style, as well as grammar and spelling.
 Be sure to read all the contest details and rules before submitting.